storybookjs/ember/docs/writing-tests/test-runner.md

 ### Stories.json mode

-When testing a local Storybook, the test runner transforms your story files into tests.
+The test-runner transforms your story files into tests when testing a local Storybook.
 For a remote Storybook, it uses the Storybook's [stories.json](../configure/overview.md#feature-flags) file (a static index of all the stories) to run the tests.

+#### Why?

 Suppose you run into a situation where the local and remote Storybooks appear out of sync, or you might not even have access to the code.
 In that case, the `stories.json` file is guaranteed to be the most accurate representation of the deployed Storybook you are testing.
 To test a local Storybook using this feature, use the `--stories-json` flag as follows:

 <!-- prettier-ignore-start -->